 Dash Camera Basics for Beginners

-#1 – Full HD – The first whistle you’ll want your Dash Camera to have is 1080P Full HD.
-Gone are the days of 720P video and now video technology is high-high definition.
-Make sure any camera you look at comes equipped with Full HD.
+#1—Full HD—The first whistle you’ll want your Dashboard Camera to have is 1080P Full HD.
+Gone are the days of 720P video; now, video technology is high definition.
+Make sure any camera you look at is equipped with full HD.

-#2 – Wide Angle Recording is also a must-have feature for a dash camera to have.
+#2—Wide-angle recording is also a must-have feature for a dash camera.
 You want at least 120 degrees or better to capture the full width of the road as you’re driving.
 This will also allow for capturing side medians.

-#3 – Audio Recording is important too so that you can narrate the video as you drive.
+#3—Audio Recording is important, too, so you can narrate the video as you drive.
 Some new models even capture sound outside the vehicle.
-Read reviews because some dashcams have a poor audio recording.
+Read reviews because some dashcams have poor audio recording.

-car dash camera guide#4 – Micro SD Card support for storing video content, 64 GB is best, especially for long trips.
-Micro SD cards allow you to remove the card and insert it into your computer or your cell phone for easy replay.
+#4—Micro SD Card support for storing video content.
+64 GB is best, especially for long trips.
+Micro SD cards allow you to remove and insert them into your computer or cell phone for easy replay.

 #6 – Screen Size is a key feature.
-The average dashcam screen size is 2.7 inches but some models have much larger screens and you’ll obviously pay more for a bigger screen.
+The average dashcam screen size is 2.7 inches, but some models have much larger screens, and you’ll pay more for a bigger screen.

 #7 – G-Sensor measures G-Force in 3 dimensions to capture impact if you’re in an accident.
-This is not a must have but most dashcams now come with a G-Sensor as a standard feature.
-Basically, any vibration can tip the ‘on’ switch.
+This is not a must-have but most dashcams now come with a G-Sensor as a standard feature.
+Any vibration can tip the ‘on’ switch.

-#9 – Night Vision for recording when there’s low light.
-This is important for long trips, especially when the trip extends from daytime into the evening.
+#9—Night Vision for recording when there’s low light.
+This is important for long trips, especially when the trip extends from daytime to evening.

-#10 – Software Apps for downloading your videos onto your computer or cell phone.
-Or for managing the dashcam remotely.
+#10—Software Apps for downloading videos onto your computer or cell phone or managing the dashcam remotely.

 #11 – Built-in-Wifi is optional.
-Although WiFi comes in a lot of higher end dash cameras to allow uploading video to the cloud or for allowing remote control of the camera via a cell phone.
-It a nice to have a feature if you want more control and have the budget…
+WiFi comes in many higher-end dash cameras to allow uploading video to the cloud or for allowing remote control of the camera via a cell phone.
+Having a feature is nice if you want more control and a bigger budget.

 Dash Camera Guide: Basic Features